apieum/eventize/README.rst

 Continuous Integration
 ----------------------

-CI is made by travis for python versions 2.7, 3.4 and 3.9.
+CI is made by travis for different python versions (trying to maintain compatibility with v2 python).

 It checks:
   * test suites (nosetest)